-We need to protect ourselves from events that happen out of our control.
-You can’t predict everything but, you can shield your income, property, and possessions from the possibility of financial losses that could result in bankruptcies.
-Unforeseen circumstances like accidents, natural disasters, illness, injury, or even death may present risks to our assets and families.
+We need to financially protect ourselves from events that happen out of our control.
+You can’t predict everything, but you can shield your income, property, and possessions from the possibility of financial losses resulting in disabilities, injuries, and liabilities.
+Unforeseen circumstances like accidents, natural disasters, illness, fires, or even death may present risks to our assets and families.

 Types of Insurance You Need:

 “Insurance is the only product in the world that both the seller and buyer hope it is never actually used.”